darkoo59/instagram-analytics/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
 To get a local copy up and running follow these simple example steps.

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+Install the latest version of <a href="https://docs.npmjs.com/downloading-and-installing-node-js-and-npm">npm</a>.
-* npm
+* npm (update to latest version scrypt)
   ```sh
   npm install npm@latest -g
   ```
+Install the latest version of <a href="https://leiningen.org/">leiningen</a>.

+Install the latest version of <a href="https://clojure.org/guides/install_clojure">clojure</a>.

+Install the latest version of <a href="https://react.dev/learn/installation">React</a>.

+Install the latest version of <a href="https://www.postgresql.org/">PostgreSQL</a>.

 ### Installation

-_Below is an example of how you can instruct your audience on installing and setting up your app.
-This template doesn't rely on any external dependencies or services._

-1. Contact owner for hidden configurations
+1. Contact owner for hidden configurations and stuff
 2. Clone the repo
    ```sh
    git clone https://github.com/darkoo59/instagram-analytics.git